 The exterior of the fabric book cover.

-For the matter of fact, this fabric book cover is reversible between exterior and interior.
+As a matter of fact, this fabric book cover is reversible between exterior and interior.
 You can turn the cover inside out for a different look, but the elastic cord will be hidden inside the flap.

 Insert the plastic book covers into the flaps to wear the fabric cover.